DinukaSanjana/devops/README.md

 This is a placeholder for now.
 We will be adding all the code relaed to

 - Automated Provisioning

 - Application Configuration Management

 - Automated Deployments

 - Monitoring Operation

+* Edited